 The El Dorado Facility's ammonia plant began production in mid-2016.
 It is typical for newly operated plants that are in production to go through a period of optimization (Shakedown) that may require the plant to be taken out of operation for a period of time.
 Our reported 2016 on-stream rate for the ammonia plant at El Dorado was 64%.
-However, since going into operation, the on-stream rate has steadily improved on a quarterly basis with the on-stream rate for the fourth quarter of 73%.
-The on-stream rate continued to improve in the first quarter of 2017 to 90% and slightly declined to 87% for the second quarter of 2017.
-The decrease in the on-stream rate was due to 12 days of unplanned downtime during which we performed proactive adjustments to allow for the facility to operate at higher daily production on a sustained basis.
-We believe that the ammonia plant will operate at an average on-stream rate of approximately 95% for the remainder of 2017.
+However, since going into operation, the on-stream rate has steadily improved on a quarterly basis with the on-stream rate for the fourth quarter of 2016 of 73%.
+The on-stream rate continued to improve in the first quarter of 2017 to 90%, slightly declined to 87% for the second quarter of 2017, and improved to 91% for the third quarter of 2017.
 The plant produces ammonia at a daily production rate of approximately 1,350 tons per day, above its nameplate capacity of 1,150 tons per day.

-Because of the improving ammonia production at the El Dorado Facility despite the 12 days of unplanned downtime noted above, during the second quarter of 2017 we sold approximately 53,000 tons of ammonia that were in excess of our internal needs at this facility.
+Because of the improving ammonia production at the El Dorado Facility, during the third quarter of 2017, we sold approximately 54,000 tons of ammonia that were in excess of our internal needs at this facility compared to approximately 45,000 tons in the third quarter of 2016.